 Ultra rich vegan dirt pudding cups that make for the best vegan Halloween treat for kids!
 You won’t believe these layers of dairy free chocolate pudding, gluten free chocolate cookie crumbles, and homemade veggie and fruit gummy worms that are naturally vegan and made without gelatin!
 So easy and fun to make, it’s a family favorite Halloween dessert!

-vegan dirt pudding on a table
+cups of vegan dirt pudding

 If you loved dirt pudding cups (or worms and dirt 😉 ) growing up as a kid, then you’re going to be *obsessed* with this easy vegan dirt pudding cup recipe!

-Yes, everything in this worms n’ dirt recipe is naturally vegan, dairy free, made without gelatin, and easily gluten free as needed- yet you’d never know.
-My entire family absolutely adores this vegan dirt pudding cups, and they’re great to involve kids in the process of making them for a fun and easy vegan Halloween dessert!
+My entire family absolutely adores this vegan dirt pudding cups.
+They’re great to involve kids in the process of making them for a fun and easy vegan Halloween dessert!

-The rich chocolate pudding is incredibly simple to make, and you can either use homemade Oreos by following my recipe or store bought!
-The gummy worms are arguably my favorite part- I like to use fruit juice and vegetable juice with a little agar agar powder to create the ultimate homemade gummy worms that kids just adore!
+The gummy worms are arguably my favorite part.
+I like to use fruit juice and vegetable juice with a little agar agar powder to create the ultimate homemade gummy worms that kids just adore!

 Looking for my Halloween treats?
 Check out my vegan Twix bars, vegan Snickers bars, Harry Potter Cake, Sorting Hat cupcakes, and vegan Jack Skellington Cake for more Halloween desserts!